marcwright/hogwarts/README.md

 You're Pythonista Hermoine, a member of Dumbledore's Army.
 Correct all the errors so that this app runs properly.

 > The errors are all in locations that we've covered in class.
 (Even Voldemort's not that heartless!)
-Also, there are no changes necessary in the `app/assets` folder.

-> Looking at files in Atom with syntax highlighting may be helpful.
+> Looking at files in VSCode with syntax highlighting may be helpful.

-> Making sure your HTML and CSS validate is still important!
-If you copy an paste a `.erb` file it won't validate, however -- so copy and paste the resulting HTML as it shows up in your web browser.

 ## Submission